k2view-academy/K2View-Academy/academy/ILT - Material/Training_Level_1/05_LU_Enhancements/06_LU_Enhancements_lookup-translations_flow.md

 ### Using tables for data manipulations

-Now you have seen how functions can be attached to LU tables to modify data, let's see how tables and functions can be used to enrich data.
+NTT -> Show how tables and functions can be used to enrich data.

-In this section the following topics are addressed:
+NTT -> Present the following articles:

 -  [Lookup tables](/articles/07_table_population/11_lookup_tables.md)